-This is a collection of science fair ideas and a showcase of Muntinlupa National High School students' investigatory projects, with the objective of promoting scientific research among the general public.
-The entire write-up for every project is NOT displayed for copyright purposes; only RANDOM parts of the project are just shown instead.
+This is a collection of science fair research ideas and a showcase of Muntinlupa National High School students' investigatory projects, with the objective of promoting scientific research among the general public.
+The entire write-up for every project is NOT displayed for copyright purposes; only RANDOM parts of the project are shown instead.
 Further questions about the projects presented should be directed to the researchers or the project adviser.

 FEEL FREE TO BROWSE!

 An Improved Small Scale Aquaponics System Design for Fish and Vegetable Cultivation using Recycled Materials

 (Congratulations!
 National Level Finalist -NCR Representative, Biotechnology Fair)

 Researchers: Mary Anne Picardal, Quinie Granada, Darilyn Regalario, Mary Hime Mendoza, Kirsten Villanueva Research Adviser: Mrs. Ma.
 Regaele A. Olarte